-- Leases - determination of the appropriate discount rate to measure lease liabilities the discount rate for determining its lease liabilities at the lease commencement date.
+- Leases - determination of the appropriate discount rate to measure lease liabilities

+As noted above, the Group enters into leases with third-party landlords and as a consequence the rate implicit in the relevant lease is not readily determinable.
+Therefore, the Group uses its incremental borrowing rate as the discount rate for determining its lease liabilities at the lease commencement date.
 The incremental borrowing rate is the rate of interest that the Group would have to pay to borrow over similar terms which requires estimations when no observable rates are available.